|

 deceptions like this took place every day.
 It was simply not

-possible, or desirable to arrest the entire shell for every loose
+possible, or plausible to arrest the entire shell for every loose

 9.